Frequently Asked Questions

 What do I use for a leash, to keep from losing my board?

-Both of these systems keep the leash from dragging on the ground and catching on rocks and trees.
-While you could use paracord, a dog leash, or surf leashes, they are not engineered for safety.
+Both of these systems attach to your belt to keep the leash from dragging on the ground and catching on rocks and trees.
+We’ve seen some people use para-cord, a dog leash, or surf leashes but they can be very dangerous (breakage, strangulation, knots, catching on hazards as you ride) and they are not engineered for safety.

 How do I find good powsurfing terrain?